How to sound like a one-take wonder on your podcast

 Turn on more than one mic when you’re re-recording

-You want the re-record to sound as close to the original as possible and opening that second microphone will take in a bit more room noise which will make a subtle but important difference.
+The aim is to re-record sound as close to the original as possible and opening that second microphone will take in a bit more room noise which will make a subtle but important difference.

 Don’t record what you’re saying ‘cold’